boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/clickhouse.md

    ![Treeview schema](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/Treeview_schema.png)

-2. Drag and drop any table and Click **update** button to preview the data.
+2. Drag and drop any table and click the **update** button to preview the data.

    ![Query designer](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/QueryEditor_sql.png)

-3. By default, the data design view opens with design view.
-Switch to the code view by enabling the slider option in the tools pane in data design view as shown in the below image.
+3. By default, the data design view opens with the design view.
+Switch to the code view by enabling the slider option in the tools pane in the data design view, as shown in the image below.

    ![Codeview mode](/static/assets/working-with-datasource/data-connectors/images/Clickhouse/CodeViewMode.png)